Puente Colgante (Manila)

 The Puente Colgante (lit.
 'Hanging Bridge'), originally called Puente de Clavería (lit.
 'Clavería Bridge'), was a suspension bridge that connected the Manila districts of Quiapo and Ermita across the Pasig River in the Philippines.
-Designed by Matia, Menchacatorre and Cía., completed in 1852, it was the first suspension bridge in Asia and the first toll bridge of its kind in the Philippines.
-It was replaced by Quezon Bridge in 1939.
+Designed by Matia, Menchacatorre and Cía. and completed in 1852, it was the first modern wire-cable suspension bridge in Asia and the first toll bridge of its kind in the Philippines.
+It was replaced by the Quezon Bridge in 1939.

 History

-Puente Colgante (which is the term for a suspension bridge in Spanish; literally, hanging bridge), the second bridge built over Pasig river, was the first suspension bridge built in Asia when it was completed in 1852.
+Puente Colgante, the second bridge built over the Pasig River, was the first wire-cable suspension bridge built in Asia when it was completed in 1852.
 It was built and owned by Ynchausti y Compañia, the business headed by Jose Joaquín de Ynchausti.
-He commissioned the wire-cable suspension design from Spanish-Basque engineer Matias Menchacatorre.
-The bridge was first named Puente de Clavería, likely in honor of the Governor-General of the Philippines Narciso Clavería, who served from 1844 to 1849.
+He commissioned the bridge design from Spanish-Basque engineer Matias Menchacatorre.
+The bridge was first named Puente de Clavería, likely in honor of the Governor-General of the Philippines, Narciso Clavería, who served from 1844 to 1849.

-The suspension bridge measured 110 m long and 7 m wide, and had two lanes that allowed passage of horses and carabao-drawn carriages.
-It was also opened for pedestrians traveling on foot between Quiapo and Intramuros and nearby areas.
+The suspension bridge measured 110 m long and 7 m wide and had two lanes that allowed passage of horses and carabao-drawn carriages.
+It was also opened for pedestrians travelling on foot between Quiapo and Intramuros and nearby areas.

 In 1854, Ynchausti brought together the Ynchausti family holdings under the above name.
 A Basque Spaniard born in Cadiz, de Ynchausti migrated to the Philippines in the second quarter of the nineteenth century and built a business empire.
 In 1889, Ynchausti y Compañia was the largest company in the Philippines.